-4) Once you have found partners, and reviewed the requirements, submit your new project plan here, using the template below as a guide.
+4) Once you have found partners, and reviewed the requirements, follow these directions to propose an iEARN project or course for approval after you have gathered the information in the template below as a guide.
 The Projects Committee will read your project template and make suggestions, and can also assign your project to an interactive forum in which to carry out project activities.

 1. Name of Project: